 Go with the flow

 Each day, Montenay Energy processes tons of household garbage and municipal solid waste at its 20-acre site.
 Here the waste is converted to thermal energy, which is used to produce electricity for 30,000 homes.
-No, it’s not magic, but it is pretty amazing that this facility can burn trash 24 hours a day and reduce the solid waste by 90% in volume and by 75% in weight.
+No, it’s not magic, but it is pretty amazing that this facility can burn trash 24 hr/day and reduce the solid waste by 90% in volume and by 75% in weight.
 For every 100 tons of trash, Montenay Energy generates more than 50 MW of electricity and sends just one tenth of the volume to the landfill in the form of ash.
 Many, including the Environmental Protection Agency, approve of this process as an alternative to discarding tons of garbage in landfills, especially because the garbage never stops coming.

 Montenay Energy recently upgraded the system that helps control the rate at which trash is fed into the incinerator.
 Many difficulties plagued the older hydraulics responsible for this portion of the process, but with the help of the Bosch Rexroth Hydraulics service group in Bethlehem, Pa., Montenay successfully incorporated the new equipment into its facility.